NREL/reV/examples/aws_pcluster/README.rst

 Notes on Running reV in the AWS Parallel Cluster
 ------------------------------------------------

 #.
+If you don't configure a custom HSDS Service you will almost certainly see 503 errors from too many requests being processed.
+See the instructions below to configure an HSDS Service.
-AWS EC2 instances usually have twice as many vCPUs as physical CPUs due to a default of two threads per physical CPU (this has been verified for the c5 instances).
-The pcluster framework treats each physical CPU as a node that can accept one reV job.
+#.
+AWS EC2 instances usually have twice as many vCPUs as physical CPUs due to a default of two threads per physical CPU (at least for the c5 instances) (see ``disable_hyperthreading = false``).
+The pcluster framework treats each thread as a "node" that can accept one reV job.
 For this reason, it is recommended that you scale the ``"nodes"`` entry in the reV generation config file but keep ``"max_workers": 1``.
-For example, if you use two ``c5.2xlarge`` instances in your compute fleet, this is a total of 8 physical CPU's, each of which can be thought of as a HPC "node" that can run one process at a time.
+For example, if you use two ``c5.2xlarge`` instances in your compute fleet, this is a total of 16 vCPUs, each of which can be thought of as a HPC "node" that can run one process at a time.
 #.
-If you don't configure a custom HSDS Service you will probably see 503 errors from too many requests being processed.
-See the instructions below to configure an HSDS Service.
+If you setup an HSDS local server but the parallel cluster ends up sending too many requests (some nodes but not all will see 503 errors), you can try upping the ``max_task_count`` in the ``~/hsds/admin/config/override.yml`` file.
+#.
+If your HSDS local server nodes run out of memory (monitor with ``docker stats``), you can try upping the ``dn_ram`` or ``sn_ram`` options in the ``~/hsds/admin/config/override.yml`` file.
 #.
 The best way to stop your pcluster is using ``pcluster stop pcluster_name`` from the cloud9 IDE (not ssh'd into the pcluster) and then stop the login node in the AWS Console EC2 interface (find the "master" node and stop the instance).
 This will keep the EBS data intact and not charge you for EC2 costs.
 When you're done with the pcluster you can call ``pcluster delete pcluster_name`` but this will also delete all of the EBS data.